anshul-repos/learning/int-prep/docs/golang/questionaire.md

 - `Quit + Done channels` → Send a stop signal via one channel and wait for acknowledgment via another (bi-directional control).

+### 64. Middleware in Go

+Middleware in Go is a function that sits **between the incoming HTTP request and the final handler**.
+It allows us to perform tasks **before or after the main business logic** without cluttering the handler itself.

 ---